Interactions and migration rescuing ecological diversity: Response functions

 At equilibrium we can rewrite the integrated disorder-dependent responses to a perturbation of the carrying capacity and of the immigration rate in terms of connected correlation functions of $N$.

 When the time dependence is not present we are considering a time independent perturbation.

 Adding a perturbation in site $v$ leads to a variation of the abundances in all other sites, because of the coupling by diffusion and the memory term.
-This variations are of order $1/L$, but since there are $L$ of them they give a significant contribution.
-Carefully taking into account all contributions, we can write $r_0^{int}(z)$ in terms of $r_d^{int}(z)$, $\chi(z)$ and $r_0^{int}(z)$ itself:
+These variations are of order $1/L$, but since there are $L$ of them they give a significant contribution.
+When studying $\frac{\partial \langle N_u\rangle }{\partial \zeta_v}$ we need to take into account four contributions: there is a $O(1)$ variation of $N_v$ that leads to a $O(1/L)$ perturbation of the immigration rate perceived by $N_u$ and a $O(1/L)$ change in its off-diagonal memory term; there are $L-2$ variations of $O(1/L)$ of the $N_w$, with $w\neq u, v$, each leading to a $O(1/L^2)$ change in both immigration and memory term.
+Carefully taking into account all these contributions, we can write $r_0^{int}(z)$ in terms of $r_d^{int}(z)$, $\chi(z)$ and $r_0^{int}(z)$ itself:

+In the third line we used the fact that the correlations between different patches are subleading to take separately the thermal averages.
+Solving for $ r_0^{int}(z)$ we obtain:

 We can then average over $z$ to obtain $R_0^{int}$: